japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   parent: Stage): Unit
 ----

-submitWaitingChildStages submits for execution all waiting stages for which the input `parent` xref:scheduler:Stage.adoc[Stage] is the direct parent.
+submitWaitingChildStages submits for execution all waiting stages for which the input `parent` scheduler:Stage.md[Stage] is the direct parent.

 NOTE: *Waiting stages* are the stages registered in <<waitingStages, `waitingStages` internal registry>>.